 - Highlights Of Bali Full-Day Tour

-Discover your inner strength and breathing skills by diving – but without a tank.
-Freediving (sometimes referred to as Apnea) relies on your ability to hold your breath underwater until you resurface again.
-As you progress, you can achieve greater depths, times, or distances on one, single breath.
-There are several operators providing freediving lessons in Bali, and which also combine them with yoga retreats.
-These include Apneista and Fusion Freediving and Yoga in Amed, East Bali, and Apnea Bali in Tulamben.0
+Discover your inner strength and breathing skills by diving – without a tank.
+Freediving (sometimes referred to as apnea) relies on your ability to hold your breath underwater until you resurface again.
+As you progress, you can achieve greater depths, longer time or distances on a single breath.
+There are several operators providing freediving lessons in Bali, many of which are part of yoga retreats.
+These include Apneista Bali Freediving and Yoga School in Amed and Apnea Bali Freediving Education in Tulamben.